Star Alliance

 Star Alliance is an airline alliance headquartered in Frankfurt, Germany.
 Founded on 14 May 1997, it was the world's first global airline alliance.
-Star Alliance has 25 member airlines that operate a combined fleet of over 5,000 aircraft, serving more than 1,300 airports in 195 countries on more than 19,000 daily departures.
+Star Alliance has 26 member airlines, the most of any airline alliance, which operate a combined fleet of over 5,000 aircraft, serving more than 1,300 airports in 195 countries on more than 19,000 daily departures.

-As of April 2024, it is the world's largest airline alliance by market share, holding 17.4 percent, compared to 13.7 percent for SkyTeam and 11.9 percent for Oneworld.
+As of April 2024, it is the world's largest airline alliance by market share, holding 17.4 percent compared to 13.7 percent for SkyTeam and 11.9 percent for Oneworld.

-The alliance has a two-tier rewards program, Silver and Gold, with incentives including priority boarding and upgrades.
-Like other airline alliances, Star Alliance airlines share airport terminals (known as co-locations), and many member planes are painted in the alliance's livery.
+The alliance has a two-tier rewards programme, Silver and Gold, with incentives including priority boarding and upgrades.
+Like other airline alliances, Star Alliance airlines share airport terminals (known as co-locations), and many member aircraft are painted in the alliance's livery.

 History

 1997–1999: Founding and early years

 The Star Alliance was announced on 14 May 1997 by five airlines from three continents: Air Canada, Lufthansa, Scandinavian Airlines, Thai Airways International and United Airlines.
 The group adopted a shared star-shaped logo, with each point representing a founding member.
-Its first slogan was “The Airline Network for Earth,” and it aimed to connect passengers to major cities worldwide.
+Its first slogan was "The Airline Network for Earth," and it aimed to connect passengers to major cities worldwide.
 Advertising efforts were managed by Young & Rubicam, with a budget of $25 million (€18 million).

 VARIG, a now-defunct Brazilian airline, joined the alliance on 22 October 1997, marking its expansion into South America.
 Ansett Australia and Air New Zealand also joined, extending the network into Australia and the Pacific.
 With these additions, the alliance served 720 destinations in 110 countries and operated a combined fleet of 1,650 aircraft.
 All Nippon Airways became the second Asian airline to join on 15 October 1999.